KxSystems/docs/docs/ml/automl/faq.md

     }</code></pre>

-3. If a hyperparameter search is to be performed on the model, a user must add the model's associated hyperparameters over which to perform the search to the JSON files `gsHyperParameters.json` or `rsHyperParameters.json` contained within `code/customization/hyperParameters/`.
+3. If a hyperparameter search is to be performed on the model, a user must add the model's associated hyperparameters over which to perform the search to the [JSON](ug/config/#json-configuration-files) files `gsHyperParameters.json` or `rsHyperParameters.json`.
 If a hypperparameter search is not required, then the model name must be added to `.automl.utils.excludeList` within `code/utils.q`.
 The following is an example of the hyperparameters which could be added for the Bayesian ridge regressor using grid search methods.
 Within `gsHyperParameters`, add the following key to the dictionary:

     <pre><code class="language-q">"BayesianRidge":{
      "Parameters":{